narendrakumar92/Yelp-Trend-propagation---NetGel/SML_Group13_Project_Code/Readme.md

 * Outputs
 	1.  userid_topic_adjaceny_list - For Each topic
 	2.  pagrank_topic_result - For Each topic
-	3.  influential_node_result - the userid index selected and the matirx computation
+	3.  influential_node_result - the userid index selected and the matrix computation

 * Steps - test_pageRank:
 	1. Provide the correct input relative path for the listed required input files